 So, in this post, I’m going to look at Squarespace costs in depth, taking you through each of the plans, and highlighting all the aspects that make one plan better than another.

-By the end of this article, you’ll know which Squarespace pricing plan is best suited to your project — and what alternatives are available if you feel that the product isn’t quite right for your needs.
+By the end of this article, you’ll know which Squarespace pricing plan is best suited to your project — and what alternative products are available if you feel that Squarespace isn’t quite right for your needs.

 But first, a key question: what is Squarespace?

 What is Squarespace?

-You get started with Squarespace by picking a template, clicking on the bits of its design that you want to tweak, and then adjusting controllers in the style editor to change them.
+You get started with Squarespace by choosing a template, clicking on the bits of its design that you want to tweak, and then adjusting controllers in the style editor to change them.